tanmaykm/ChainedVectors.jl/README.md

 Window view of a ChainedVector
 ------------------------------
-To give out a portion of the data in the ChainedVector as a view, ChainedVector implements the **sub** method as:
+Using the **sub** method, a portion of the data in the ChainedVector can be accessed as a view:
 ````
 sub(cv::ChainedVector, r::Range1{Int})
 ````